500/6 Bizpoint 10

 1296: Lanna capital is moved to Wiang Nopburi and renamed Chiang Mai.
 Wiang Kum Kam remains a satellite village used for commerce, religion and defense outpost.

-1300-1400: Excavation work is done for a canal on the South West of the Ping Hang, the old Ping riverbed, possibly done to reduce the flooding in Wiang Kum Kam.
+1300-1400: Excavation work is done for a canal on the South West of the Ping (Hang), the old Ping riverbed, possibly to reduce the flooding in Wiang Kum Kam.

 1411±12: Last carbon-14 date obtained from the levee protecting Wiang Kum Kam.

-1524-1525: Historical record of a catastrophic flood in Chiang Mai with many death reported at Siphum market (NE moat corner).
+1524-1525: Historical record of a catastrophic flood in Chiang Mai with many deaths reported at Siphum market (NE moat corner).

 1545: Intense earthquake causing damage to Maha Chedi Luang & Wat Phra Sing in Chiang Mai on the 28th of July.
 Unlikely here, but some avulsions were caused by seismic shifts and 1545 had significant rainfall.